muratk5n/thirdwave/en/index.md

 ---

-It's not too far fetched admin helped Assad through backchannels and underhanded ways, closer rels with Iran, Syria, Russia were part of their plan.
+It's not too far fetched admin helped Assad through backchannels, closer rels with Iran, Syria, Russia were part of their plan.

 ---